How to use this

 Ship and share.

 Every student presents their work publicly.
 Families, administrators, and community see what got built.
-The showcase is the proof — and the beginning of a portfolio.
+The showcase is the proof, and it is the beginning of a portfolio.

 Week 11